wpeterson/i18n-translate-light/README.md

 This library was built for a small, embedded JS application where code weight and load time matter.
 The user's locale can be auto-detected from the browser or manually set.
 Translations are resolved on a best-match basis from an exact match up the chain to the default language.

+The JS library is provided as a `Ruby gem` for use in Rails applications, or stand-alone as a JS file.

 ## Usage

-This gem allows loaded local translations for multiple i18n locales.
-It also allows auto-detecting the active locale within the browser or manually setting it.
-Translations can be looked up by keep for the best match between available translations and the user's language.
+This library loads local translations for multiple i18n locales.
+It can either auto-detect the active locale within the browser (`autoDetectLocale()`) or set it manually (`setLocale()`).
+Translations can be looked up by key for the best match between available translations and the user's language.

 Here's an example to load English (`en`) and German (`de`) translations for simple text and auto-detect user's locale.